gift-surg/MRImultiAtlasForNeonatalRabbitBrain/README.md

 ## Authors and Acknowledgments

-+ The MRI Neonatal Rabbit Multi-Atlas and related code is developed within the [gift-SURG research project][giftsurg] in collaboration with KU Leuven (Belgium) and UCL (UK).
++ The MRI Neonatal Rabbit Multi-Atlas and related code is developed within the [GIFT-surg research project][giftsurg] in collaboration with KU Leuven (Belgium) and UCL (UK).
 + This work was supported by Wellcome / Engineering and Physical Sciences Research Council (EPSRC) [WT101957; NS/A000027/1; 203145Z/16/Z].
 + The upcomging documentation with provide the full list of authors and acknowledgments.